hyperparabolic/hyperparabolic.github.io/content/post/nixos-systemd-initrd.md

 #### Network config:

+<mark>EDIT:</mark> This seems to just be a regression?
+It is intended that setting `boot.initrd.network.enable = true;` (notice, not `boot.initrd.systemd.network.enable`) should automatically configure the intird network based on `networking.interfaces.*`.
+Try that before this.

 Network config changes slightly with a systemd based initd.
 Network interfaces don't automatically get set up based on your `networking.interfaces.*` config, and you will instead need to write a systemd networkd based config.
 Here's a simple example of what that might look like:

 ```nix